OnetapInc/chromy/README.md

 gotoTimeout(default: 30000): If goto() does not be finished in a specified time GotoTimeoutError will be throwed.
 evaluateTimeout(default: 30000): If evaluate() does not be finished in a specified time EvaluateTimeError will be throwed.
-typeInterval(default: 20): This option is used only in type() method.
+typeInterval(default: 20): This option is used only in type() method. activateOnStartUp(default: true): activate a first tab on startup. this option is enable only in visible mode.

 ##### .goto(url, options)